Solargis API documentation

 Our platform offers several API endpoints and data download methods, accommodating various scenarios.

 - Solargis Long-term averages API endpoint - similar to the Solargis Monitor & Forecast endpoint.
 Uses XML for communication and lets you download Long-term averages (LTA) data using the synchronous method.
-The technical guide is explained here.
+It is part of our Solargis Prospectsolution.
+Links to related documentation:

 - Solargis Time Series and TMY API endpoints - separate product, dedicated to downloading Solargis Time Series and TMY data asynchronously.
 The TMY data is also suitable for usage in 3rd-party applications such as PVsyst.
-Details about both datasets, available plans, and their specifications are provided in our knowledge base.
+Both are part of the Solargis Evaluate solution.
+Links to related documentation:

 Time Series and TMY data API endpoints